tushar-c/tushar-c.github.io/_posts/2018-6-28-Going-Further-:-Classification-with-Logistic-Regression.md

 ## And that's it!##

-Now, we can finally implement this solution in code!
+Now, we can finally implement this algorithm in code!

 ## Implementing The Algorithm In Code